dusking/cloudify-django-sample/README.md

 # About
-Simple blueprint that includes Django with Gunicorn anג Nginx
+Simple blueprint that includes Django with Gunicorn and Nginx